 Ann received a BS in elementary education and an MEd in teaching and learning from Bob Jones University.
-She taught in Christian education for over 30 years in Florida, North Carolina, and South Carolina.
+She taught in Christian education for over 35 years in Florida, North Carolina, and South Carolina.
 Since 2004, she has taught elementary Spanish at Bob Jones Academy.
 During the summers she has also worked as an elementary writer at BJU Press.

 Brian holds a BS in science education and an MS in educational administration and supervision from Bob Jones University.
 He received an EdD in school leadership from Nova Southeastern University in Fort Lauderdale, Florida.
 He has 19 years of experience as a teacher and administrator of Christian schools in Florida and North Carolina.
-Brian is the dean of the School of Education and also oversees the Division of Adult and Graduate Studies at Bob Jones University.
+Brian is the dean of the School of Education and Human Services, and he also oversees the Division of Adult and Graduate Studies at Bob Jones University.

 Brian is the biblical worldview lead specialist at BJU Press.
-He holds a PhD in theology and has worked at BJU Press for 16 years.
+He holds a PhD in theology and has worked at BJU Press for 17 years.
 His work focuses primarily on Christian-worldview shaping for the Press's social studies and language arts product lines.
 He was a contributing writer to Biblical Worldview: Creation, Fall, Redemption.

 Christine holds a BS and an MEd in English education from Bob Jones University.
 She has both SC state certification for Grades 7–12 and AACS advanced professional certification.
-She has taught middle-school English language arts for over 20 years at Bob Jones Academy.
-In addition, she maintains the middle-school library and has taught various other courses, such as Bible and study skills.
+She has taught middle school English language arts for over 20 years at Bob Jones Academy.
+In addition, she maintains the middle school library and has taught various other courses, such as Bible and study skills.
 She has also been a workshop speaker at various conferences, director of a literacy and communication summer program at BJU, and the author of many articles on teaching and technology.
 Outside the classroom, Christine enjoys spending time with her husband and three children and serving in her local church.

 Katie holds a BS and an MEd in elementary education from Bob Jones University.
 She has earned advanced professional certification from both SCACS and AACS.
 She has over 15 years of experience teaching first grade and currently serves as lead teacher for first grade at Bob Jones Academy.
 She conducts workshops as well as hands-on technology help sessions for educators and has assisted BJU Press in curriculum revision and professional development projects.

-Bryan has worked in Christian education for over 20 years.
+Bryan has worked in Christian education for 30 years.
 He has been a classroom teacher as well as a textbook author.
 Currently, he serves at BJU Press as the senior manager for biblical worldview formation.
 In this position, he assists authors and teachers in the work of shaping a biblical worldview in the classroom.
 Bryan holds a PhD in Old Testament interpretation.